neurosnap/code-nest/README.md

-Based on the research presented before us it ought to follow that the popular repositories on Github that are actively maintained, with a large community of collaborators will have lower levels of nesting.
+Based on the research presented before us it ought to follow that the popular repositories on Github that are actively maintained, with a large community of collaborators will a flow of control that reduces abrupt nesting.
 Why is this important?
 Rarely does readability seem to play an important role in most undergraduate discussions when it can in fact be one of the most important characteristics of widely used and maintainable code.
 Code that is only understood by one person is code not worth maintaining -- and as a result poorly designed.